Meet Martin Léonard: our hunting specialist shares his best tips and destinations

 Toward the beginning of the season, the deer is a creature of habit.
 Therefore, it’s important to study its natural habits with the use of surveillance cameras.
 Some of you may be wondering where to install surveillance cameras in order to optimize your hunt.
 Transition areas between their roosts and their feeder fields are the best option.
 As for where to hunt from, this is a personal choice.
 You may choose to hide among the trees, or even stay close to the ground.
 Of course, its important to minimize your movements.

 During the first few weeks of the month of November, as the male deer is in the pre-rut period, a hunter may pot several clues in the woods.
 Next, comes the rut, during which males search for females.
 During this time, hunters may use several different techniques to make a hunt successful, such as using odours, or rattling.
 This technique is made to imitate the sound of a struggle between two animals.
-Hunters may also use decoys.
+Hunters may also use game calls.

 The most effective technique that all hunters wishing to get a deer with a bow or a crossbow is to use a lure, such as apples, carrots, or corn.

-Here is a list of materials that are recommended to bring along for your next deer hunting session:
+Here is a list of materials that are recommended to bring along for your next deer hunting session.

 In conclusion, safety is an absolute must for hunters.
 Make sure you are visible at all times, by wearing orange-coloured clothing in order to avoid accidents.
 Want to learn more about hunting?
-See our tips for moose hunting
+See our tips for moose hunting.

 May your hunt be fruitful!

-Written in collaboration with the Born to Hunt Team
+Written in collaboration with the Born To Hunt Team